-Mayor Gary Stevenson said police arrived to the scene initially and were told there were children in the burning home.
+Mayor Gary Stevenson said police arrived at the scene initially and were told there were children in the burning home.

-Officers tried to gain entry into the house, but were driven back by the flames and smoke.
+Police officers tried to gain entry into the house but were driven back by the flames and smoke.

 Firefighters responded within five minutes, the mayor said.